BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Discussion and Lessons Learned

 However, population-based methods too are susceptible to drift.
 Ideally, correct tests serve to preserve accurate solutions while eliminating incorrect ones.
 Yet, the presence of faulty tests diminishes the fitness of valid solutions, prompting destructive updates that favor candidates aligning with the errors.
 Consequently, these incorrect solutions might gain fitness from the faulty tests, creating a feedback loop that drives the population away from the initial specification.

 Within BACE, co-evolutionary drift requires an incorrect solution to satisfy two simultaneous conditions: it must pass the anchors ($T_{anc}$) and it must pass high-belief tests.
 Crucially, these tests achieve high-belief only after being validated by the positively anchored solutions.
 However, the likelihood of an incorrect solution meeting both criteria while still being wrong is much smaller.
 In other words, as observed by CodeT~\cite{chen_codet_2022}, it is easier for correct solutions and tests to agree than wrong solutions and wrong tests to agree as there are many ways to be wrong than ways to be correct.
 Furthermore, the moment an incorrect solution fails an anchor, Bayesian updates propagate this negative signal, reducing the belief in any faulty tests that support the incorrect code.
 This mechanism effectively breaks the drift feedback loop, resulting in faster convergence.
-To quantify this, we conducted a targeted ablation study where we disabled anchoring; on hard problems using GPT-5-Mini, performance plummeted to 37.8\% (from 51.4\%), confirming anchors are essential for preventing drift.